 15. Further, the definition of "audiovisual and related services" for the purpose of BOP statistics (BPM5) does not include the purchase and sale of rights to motion pictures, television and radio programmes, or recorded music.
 In addition, fees in relation to the authorized use of music, motion pictures, television programmes (e.g. charges or licenses to reproduce and/or distribute) are excluded, as they rather pertain to the BOP category "royalties and license fees".
 The newest edition of the IMF Balance of Payments and International Investment Position Manual (BPM6), from December 2008, provides for further modifications and clarifications in relation to trade statistics on audiovisual services.
+Between the purchase and sale of rights to motion pictures, television and radio programmes (e.g. charges or licenses to reproduce and/or distribute) are excluded, as they rather pertain to the BOP category "royalties and license fees".

-&lt;sup>6 See IMF (1993).
-BPM5 provided the basis on which IMF members have collected data over the last s.
+6 See IMF (1993).
+BPM5 provided the basis on which IMF members have collected data over the last years.

-years.

-&lt;sup>7 Nevertheless, the category "audiovisual and related services" includes fees for distribution rights sold to the media for a limited number of showings in specified areas.
+7 Nevertheless, the category "audiovisual and related services" includes fees for distribution rights sold to the media for a limited number of showings in specified areas.
 See UN et al. (2002).
 The BOP category also diverges from the GATS classification because it covers such activities as fees to actors, directors and producers involved in live productions, which in W/120 would fall under Sector 10 - Recreational, Cultural and Sporting Services.

-Services.
-In the BPM6, all charges in relation to the use of radio, television, motion pictures, or music are excluded from audiovisual and related services and included in "changes for the use of intellectual property" (which replaced "royalties and license fees").
+8 In the BPM6, all charges in relation to the use of radio, television, motion pictures, or music are excluded from audiovisual and related services and included in "changes for the use of intellectual property" (which replaced "royalties and license fees").
 Another modification in BPM6 is that the sales of original rights to such products as motion pictures, television programming or sound recordings are included under "audiovisual and related services", instead of "royalties and license fees".
 A further clarification is that, unlike BPM5, BPM6 specifies that mass-produced video or sound recordings that are sold outright or for perpetual use are included in the "audiovisual and related services" if downloaded, i.e., delivered electronically, while those